Bobby Brown Music Apprenticeship

 • The musician must have demonstrated a genuine interest in Scottish music, preferably with some experience playing Scottish Country Dance Music

 • The musician must have the desire to improve his or her musical skills

 • The musician must display an appropriate level of technical proficiency on his/her instrument, with the ability to improve musical skills

 • The musician must have the passion and commitment to continue to play for and promote the music for Scottish Country Dancing

-A musician may apply for the 2018 Bobby Brown Music Apprenticeship by submitting:
+A musician may apply for the 2024 Bobby Brown Music Apprenticeship by submitting the following:

 • the completed application form (download Music Application Form)

-• a letter of application which addresses each of the above eligibility criteria
+• a letter of application that addresses each of the above eligibility criteria

 • a recording of three tunes; at least two of the tunes should be in the Scottish idiom